-In this post I shall look at six tribes, all of whom are Muslim, that are found mainly within the boundaries of Azad and Indian administered Kashmir.
-In particular they are found in what once the Poonch jageer, an autonomous state ruled by a cadet branch of the royal family of Jammu and Kashmir.
+In this post I shall look at three tribes, all of whom are Muslim, that are found mainly within the boundaries of Azad and Indian administered Kashmir.
+In particular they are found in what was once the Poonch Jagir, an autonomous state ruled by a cadet branch of the royal family of Jammu and Kashmir State.
 The Poonch Jageer is now divided between the districts of Poonch (Pakistan), with Rawalakot as its capital, Poonch (India), with Poonch city as its capital, Bagh and Sudhnoti districts in Azad Kashmir, and Rajouri and Reasi districts in Indian Kashmir.
 What thats means in practice is that their homeland is bisected by the line of control, one of the most militarised borders.
 Perhaps, the most interesting tribe in this region are the Sudhans, and time permitting, I intend to look at them in some details latter.
 The region in question is extremely mountainous, located right in the middle of the Pir Panjal Mountains.
 These mountains located in the Inner Himalayan region, run from east-southeast to west-northwest across the Indian state of Himachal Pradesh and the disputed territories comprising Indian administered Jammu and Kashmir and Pakistan administered Azad Kashmir, where the average elevation varies from 1,400 m (4,600 ft) to 4,100 m (13,500 ft).
-These mountains are traversed by the rivers Chenab and Ravi, with the Chenab also forming a culturally boundary, with tribes located in the east of the Chenab remaining Hindu, while those found in the west have generally converted to Islam.
-So the Kamlak, a tribe I intend to later, is still Hindu in territories east of the river like Reasi, while largely Muslim in Rajouri.
+They are traversed by the rivers Chenab and Ravi, with the Chenab also forming a culturally boundary, with tribes located in the east of the Chenab remaining Hindu, while those found in the west have generally converted to Islam.
+So the Kamlak, a tribe I have looked at in an earlier post, is still Hindu in territories east of the river like Reasi, while largely Muslim in Rajouri.
 All these tribes speak dialects of western Pahari, which is very close to the Pothohari spoken in north west Punjab.
-In this blog, I shall look specifically at the Douli, Hoteel, Khan Mughal and Maldiyal.
+In this blog, I shall look specifically at the Douli, Khan Mughal and Maldiyal.
 Interestingly, all these tribes now claim Mughal status, which in terms of South Asia, means a claim to Central Asian descent.
-Although the both the Douli and Maldiyal had registered themselves as Rajput in the 1921 Census of India, showing how fluid identities are.
+Although, interestingly both the Douli and Maldiyal had registered themselves as Rajput in the 1911 and 1921 Censuses of India, showing how fluid identities are.

 I start this blog my looking at the Douli, who are one of a number of tribes that claim Mughal ancestry, and like the Phaphra and Gheba, they claim to be a clan of the Barlas Mughals.
 According to tribal traditions, their ancestor was a Nawab-ud-Doula, who said to be descendent of the Barlas warlord Tamerlane.
 However, some of their traditions make reference in their tribal myths of a Mongol tribe by the name of Douldai, which was settled in Iran and Khorasan (parts of which are now in Afghanistan, the rest in Iran), and Douldai chiefs Ameer Behrma and his son Ameer Mohammad Douldai were effective rulers of the region.
 Their descendents Ameer Hafiz Douldai, Hafiz Mohammad and Tahir Douldai are said to have accompanied Zahir-ud-din Muhammad Babur in his invasion of India.
 All three fought against Uzbeks and died in that battle.
 These Douldai are said to have settled in the Poonch region after the establishment of the Mughal empire.
 Over time, the name Douldai was changed to Douldi.
 After Babar, Hamayun was the next ruler of the Mughal Empire, was disposed of his throne by the Afghan.
 Sher Shah Suri.
 The Afghans, according to the Douli traditions, said about killing any Mughal they would find.
 As a result of this threat, most of the Douldai in Delhi left and joined their kinsmen in Poonch.
 After the restoration of Mughal power in India, most Douli remained in their new homeland.
 Although I cannot find any reference to a Douldai tribe in history, is just about possible that a group of Mughal families settled in this region.
 However, it is interesting the in 1901 and 1911 Census of India, the Douli declared themselves to Rajputs, and Denzil Ibbetson writing in the 19th Century noticed a tendency among tribal groupings in the Chibhal to make a claim of Mughal ancestry, as being Rajput no longer carried much weight in what is a fairly stratified social region..
 The Douli are found mainly along line of control in the villages of Hajira, Dara Sher Khan, Mandhole, Tatrinote, Madarpur, Kakuta, Mehndla, Buttal Dharamsal, Sehra, Abbaspur, Serarra, Punjerra, Sarsawa as well Rawalakot town in Poonch District.
 Outside Poonch, they are found in the village of Goi in Kotli District, and in Indian administered Kashmir, there villages are found in Tehsil Mendhar in Poonch District, namely Darra Doulian, Chandak, Mankote, Challas, Saloutri, Tarrana, and Surrankot.
 In the Kashmir valley, they are found in two villages of Tangmarg tehsil: Chak Traren and Chak Ferozepora.
 Outside Kashmir, the Douli also found in villages near the town of Ghazi in Haripur District of Hazara.